gfortran(1) — Linux manual page

 In future versions of GNU Fortran we hope to improve naming

-and linking issues so that debugging always involves using
+and linking issues so that debugging always involves using the

-seen by the linker are mangled to prevent accidental linking
+by the linker are mangled to prevent accidental linking

 between procedures with incompatible interfaces.